 that is looking for more teachers – for example the sciences.

-Here we take a look at how much it costs to study a PGCE.
+So, now you've decided you want to be a PGCE student you can take a look at how much it costs to study a PGCE.

 Most institutions in England and Wales charge around £9,250 for the PGCE year for UK and EU students.
 For students from outside of the EU costs can be around £16,500 up to £25,200 for the PGCE year the University of Cambridge.
 In Scotland the fees for the PGCE (known in Scotland as a PGDE) year are charged at the undergraduate rate of £1,820 for Scottish and EU students, £9,250 for students from the rest of the UK and £16,200 for international students.

 PGCE course costs

 Attending your PGCE course will have additional costs as will attending your teaching placements.
 You should budget for around £100 each semester for additional expenses like books and other materials for your course but this will depend on you and on your institution.
 Many institutions arrange travel to and from your placements, but do ask about this so you can budget for it if you need to.
 Other costs might be supplies that you wish to use, but the school you are working in should be able to help with these.
 Other costs could include lunches away from home.

 Postgraduate living costs